 Gather Your Supplies

-Before you start, click through the steps (15 looks like a lot, we know, but we've included pictures of each and every step so you'll know what to look for along the way) to familiarize yourself with the process.
-If you've never canned anything before, you will also want to check out 10 steps to easy home canning.
+If you've never made marmalade before, you might want to scroll through the steps to familiarize yourself with the process.
+If you've never canned, you may also want to check out 10 steps to easy home canning.